Twelve Years Since the Deepwater Horizon Blowout, Explosion, and Fire

 It will be a true tragedy if we fail to learn from this accident.

-It’s been 10 years.
+It’s been 12 years.
 Were the lessons learned?
 Has the industry forgotten what happened?
+With so much turnover in the industry, will new people make the same mistakes?
 Have the worse performers been brought up to the highest standards?